The Guitar Capo

 - If you have studied barre chords you will notice that the capo is acting as a barre.

-- If you don't have a capo and are comfortable with barre chords, you would barre the 3rd fret and play the shapes above which would be the chords Eb, Cm, Ab and Bb.
+- If you don't have a capo and are comfortable with barre chords, you would barre the 3rd fret and play the shapes above which would be: Eb, Cm, Ab and Bb.

 Which fret do I place the capo on?

-Simply count the number of semitones between the 'capo' key you have chosen and the original key of the music.
+Simply count the number of semitones between the chosen 'capo' key and the original key of the music.
 In the example above, our chosen 'capo' key was C Major and the original key was Eb Major.

-C → Eb = 3 semitones, therefore we place the capo on the third fret.
+Chosen Key (C) → Original Key (Eb) = 3 semitones, therefore we place the capo on the third fret.

 2. Changing the Key